Call for a Free Consultation

 It is advised to have your personal injury attorney help you with where to file your claim for maximum results.
 Attorneys can help by picking an area with favorable judges, etc.

-Once you file your claim the at-fault party will have the option to reply to the filing.
-If the at-fault driver was insured, then the insurance company will likely reply on their behalf and the next step is typically settlement negotiations.
-It is important never to take a settlement directly from the opposing insurance company as it can be much lower than the actual value of your case.
+Once you file your claim, the at-fault party will have the option to reply to the filing.
+If the at-fault driver was insured, then the insurance company will likely respond on their behalf, and the next step is typically settlement negotiations.
+It is important never to take a settlement directly from the opposing insurance company, as it can be much lower than the actual value of your case.

-Your personal injury attorney will handle preparing your case and dealing with the insurance company, the investigators and any other parties on your behalf.
+Your personal injury attorney will handle preparing your case and dealing with the insurance company, the investigators, and any other parties on your behalf.
 Only if your attorney negotiates an offer should you consider settling in a personal injury case.
-Your attorney will know what your injuries and your case is worth and if need be, take your case to trial.
+Your attorney will know what your injuries and your case are worth and, if need be, take your case to trial.